If you hear a siren in the Williamsburg area Wednesday, don’t be alarmed.

 All siren locations are within a 10-mile radius of the power station, the department said.

 The siren test sounds different than the siren for a true emergency.
 In a real emergency, residents in the area would hear four separate three-minute activiations, each punctuated with a minute of silence.

 When a real emergency siren is activated, residents should look for updates and instructions from local officials and local media outlets that broadcast emergency information.

-Other siren tests this year will be on Sept.
-12 and Dec.
+The next siren test this year will be Dec.
 12.